gesirdek/motorized-telescope/README.md

 - STL files in `/cad/stl/` are **cleaned and curated**: they represent only the **most up-to-date and usable** versions of each part.
 - Discarded or outdated versions (which may have been printed previously) are **not included here**, but still exist as separate bodies in the FreeCAD source file

+## 🧩 PCB Files

+Initial Gerber files for the motor control board are provided under `/pcb/gerber-files/`.

+These are **v1 design files** and **have not yet been sent for PCB manufacturing**.
+Future versions may include design improvements based on testing results.

+## ⚡ Power Supply Setup

+The power supply consists of a ready-made 12V 5A unit mounted inside a protective enclosure.
+An inline 3A fuse is installed on the AC input for safety, and a DC power distributor with integrated fuses is used to organize the 12V outputs.

+No custom PCB is created for the power supply; connections are made manually using standard wiring.

+## ⚠️ Disclaimer

+This project involves work with high voltages (230V AC) and is provided as-is without any warranty.
+Use at your own risk.
+Ensure you have proper knowledge and take appropriate safety measures when replicating or modifying this system.